Zeroji/semicolon/README.md

 #### How to use

 Clone this repo, run `pip install -r requirements`, then`./core.py`
-Since v0.1.1 you'll need Python 3.6 - currently, 3.6.0b3 is available.
+Since [v0.1.1](https://github.com/Zeroji/semicolon/releases/tag/v0.1.1) you'll need Python 3.6 - currently, 3.6.0b4 is available.

 #### How to use (Discord side)

 When the bot status gets yellow (idle), it means everything is properly loaded.
 You can then call commands by typing `;command whatever arguments it takes`.
 If two cogs have the same command, type `;cog.command` to differentiate them.
+Since multiple bots may use the `;` prefix, you can also mention `;;` instead of using the prefix:
+`@;; cog.command arguments`.
+You can also change the prefix to your liking if you have the `Manage Server` permission, check `@;; help prefix`.

 #### Fancy new stuff in last version